Maryam Irandoost

-Maryam Irandoost (Persian: مریم ایراندوست; born February 3, 1979) is an Iranian former professional football player and manager.
-Before she became head coach of the Iran national team, she was head coach of Malavan and Iran women's national under-16 football team.
+Maryam Irandoost (Persian: مریم ایراندوست; born February 3, 1979) is an Iranian former professional football player and manager who is currently head coach of Esteghlal F.C.,she was head coach of the Iran national team, she was head coach of Malavan and Iran women's national under-16 football team in advance.
 She played for Pegah Gilan and Malavan.
-She is the daughter of Malavan's current head coach Nosrat Irandoost.
+She is the daughter of former Malavan's head coach Nosrat Irandoost.

+Personal life

+On 23 January 2026, Irandoost responded to the killing of former footballer Milad Mianehkhah Monfaredi during the 2025–2026 Iranian protests on her Instagram, stating: "We arranged a [posthumous] wedding for you, because your mother wished it."